Twin Falls deserves a public recreation center.

 Troy wasn't from here.
 He was from Detroit Lakes, Minnesota — a small town most people couldn't find on a map.
 But he took my place on a mission that cost him his life and spared mine.

 I propose we name this facility after U.S. Army Specialist Troy Carlin Linden — killed in action July 8, 2006, in Ramadi, Iraq.
 Bronze Star.
 Purple Heart.
-The 20th anniversary of his death is July 8, 2026— the same date we're targeting to stand in front of city council.
+The 20th anniversary of his death is July 8, 2026— a day I'll be spending with Troy's family in Minnesota.
+The council conversation will come when the community mandate is ready, not because a date demands it.

 But this isn't my center.
 It's yours.
 Tell us what you think when you sign below.